Professor: “One thing is to write down an existing recipe, but how do you create one from scratch?”

 Professor: “I know you have traveled and worked in several kitchens.”

-Chef Alex: “Chefs are traditionally a traveling lot.
+Alex: “Chefs are traditionally a traveling lot.
 Young chefs need to be exposed to as many cuisines as possible for the sole purpose of learning.
 At the same time, it is impossible to remember how, when, or where anything was learned.
-Often, learning is done by repetition over long periods.
+Often learning is done by repetition over long periods.
 The time comes when everything learned is put to good use, is pulled together, and we stand on our own feet.
 We create our style according to our preferences, temperament, and skill.
-It is a gradual process, from asking all the questions and getting advice from the more experienced to being the one answering all the questions.
-Sometimes, the questions come quickly, in hectic situations, and answers must sometimes be instantly creative.
+It is a gradual process, from being the one asking all the questions and getting advice from the more experienced to be the one answering all the questions.
+Sometimes the questions come quickly, in hectic situations, and answers must sometimes be instantly creative.
 (Some chefs I know are most creative under pressure.)

 Professor: “If I want to create a recipe, what would you tell me?”